 - Record the date of the lecture to keep your notes in good order

 - Consider using a three-ring binder since it makes it easy to review notes, add handouts and make additions or do corrections.

 - Review and rewrite notes after the lecture to make it easier to learn

 - Write in your own words rather than copy everything

 - Do not lose focus or sleep amid lessons

 - Ask the teacher to slow down, or you can record the lecture.

-Take Away: A question often asked by parents when does the need for note-taking skills begin?
-Your child’s Fifth Grade is the first year in school that students should learn how to take proper notes in preparation for middle school and beyond.
+Take Away: A question often asked by parents is when does the need for note-taking skills begin?
+Your child’s Fifth Grade is the first year in school, and students should learn how to take proper notes in preparation for middle school and beyond.

 Do you have any questions regarding this topic?
 At Kids on the Yard, we are always willing to help.
 Contact us for any questions, comments, or clarity.